 Additionally, while progressing through any of these programs, ACC recommends that you check licensing agency requirements regularly to monitor whether they have changed in a manner that impacts your licensure plans.

 To learn more, please review the licensure information provided for the program of interest:

 - Physical Therapist Assistant

-For additional assistance pertaining to professional licensing compliance, please contact Rebecca Woulfe, PhD, Vice President for Instruction and Provost at rebecca [dot] woulfe [at] arapahoe [dot] edu .
+For additional assistance pertaining to professional licensing compliance, please contact Cheryl Calhoun, PhD, Provost and Vice President for Instruction at cheryl [dot] calhoun [at] arapahoe [dot] edu.

 Public Information and the Security of Your Student Records (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) of 1974 restricts the release of student information to the public without the consent of the student, except for directory information.
 Directory information includes name, number of credits currently taking or completed, dates of enrollment, major, degrees earned and honors earned.
-The Solomon Amendment requires institutions receiving federal funds to provide additional directory information that includes address and phone numbers of enrolled students to the US Military.
+The Solomon Amendment requires institutions receiving federal funds to provide additional directory information that includes addresses and phone numbers of enrolled students to the US Military.
 If a student does not wish the College to release the directory information, a Confidential Hold form must be completed and returned to the Records & Enrollment Services Office.
-A student who has requested restricted release of information cannot perform any personal business with ACC over the phone.
-These students must conduct all of their business in person.
+Read the annual FERPA notification.

 Sex Offender Registry